CSC207-UofT/course-project-aarves/phase2/progress_report.md

 ### Locations ###

 Across both types of locations, general information such as name and address are provided.
 However, future iterations of Bluepages looks to implement more specific info based off the location-type.
-See the major decisions section for details of the final implementation.
+See the [major decisions section](https://github.com/CSC207-UofT/course-project-aarves/blob/main/phase2/progress_report.md#major-decisions-made-by-our-group) for details on difficulties faced regarding the final implementation.

 | Location-type | Future Iterations                                                                                          |
 |---------------|------------------------------------------------------------------------------------------------------------|